What is a stable coin? — A beginners guide.

 Commodity backed stable coins: These coins are backed by commodities such as gold, silver, real estate, etc. They are very much like fiat-backed stable coins but represent mainly precious metals instead.
 An example of this is Kitco Gold.

 Crypto-backed stable coins: This type of stable coin is backed by cryptocurrencies.
 These types use smart contracts to control the minting and burning of existing currencies.
-Some of these coins run on decentralised autonomous organisations or DAOs.
+Some of these coins run on decentralized autonomous organizations or DAOs.

 Algorithmic stable coins: These eliminate the need for reserves.
 With this system, an algorithm and smart contract manages the supply of the token issued.
 It’s similar to the central bank and its monetary policies.
 It is more challenging to run and is less common than other types of stable coins.